unbit/uwsgi-docs/articles/SerializingAccept.rst

 a better approach to the deployment problems.
 In addition to this, if you want to have a "scriptable"/"extendable" process supervisor i think Circus
 (http://circus.readthedocs.org/) is a lot more fun and capable (the first thing i have done after implementing socket activation in the uWSGI Emperor was making a pull request [merged, if you care] for the same feature in Circus)

-Obviously supervisord works and is used by lot of people, but as a heavy uWSGI users i tend to abuse its feature to accomplish a result.
+Obviously supervisord works and is used by lot of people, but as a heavy uWSGI user i tend to abuse its feature to accomplish a result.

 The first approach i would have used is binding to 10 different ports and mapping each of them to a specific process: